ibm-cloud-docs/storage-scale/config-ldap-ces.md

 ## Creating and Configuring an LDAP certificate with your LDAP server
 {: #create-configure-ldap-certificate}

-If you have an existing LDAP server configured without a certificate, follow these steps to create a certificate and configure it with the LDAP server.
+If your existing LDAP server is configured without a certificate, follow these steps to create one and configure it with the LDAP server.
+If your LDAP server is already configured with a certificate, you can skip steps 1 through 16 and proceed directly to copying the certificate content [step 17].

 1. Configure SSH key into your existing LDAP server.